 Correction: Thanks to my readers for pointing out an error in my article about the first motor car in Jamaica.
 According to an article in The Gleaner from 1-29-06: "The first motor car that reached our shores was owned by L.D.
 Baker of Port Antonio."
 That would be Lorenzo Dow Baker, the "Banana King".
 Thanks Howard & Violet!
 And thanks to Steve Widener for correcting me about little Wood Island off of Folly which is sometimes called Monkey Island.
 Pelew Island is actually off of San San beach.
+I found an old 1774 map of Port Antonio that shows Wood Island as WOODS Island back then, so who knows?!

 The mysteries of Portland’s Mitchell Great House!